 Let’s look at how we can help you.

-Receive my free ebook “21 Things You Must Know About The Grieving Process” by clicking on the image in the left margin and signing up so we can stay in touch.
+Receive my free ebook “21 Things You Must Know About The Grieving Process” to help you.
+You will also be placed on my private mailing list so we can stay in touch.

 My signature book, the first book you should reach for after a death, is my award-winning Understanding Your Grieving Heart After a Loved One’s Death.
 You can find it at Grief Authority and my Bundle of Hope Collection which also includes help for Grieving Children and Holiday Grief.
 They are available for immediate download wherever you find yourself in this world.
 As we move through uncertain times, print books may not be available to us.

 To see all my books, go here.

-To learn more about the grieving process, you can visit here to listen to my podcast – The Mary Mac Show, which is heard in 63 countries around the world, is considered among the top 10 podcasts in grief and bereavement and ranked in the top 10% of podcasts worldwide.
+To learn more about the grieving process, you can visit here to listen to my podcast – The Mary Mac Show, which is heard in over 80 countries around the world, is considered among the top 10 podcasts in grief and bereavement and ranked in the top 5% of podcasts worldwide.